We strive to

 Share our values

-Have a strong work ethic
+Have an excellent work ethic

 Have an interest in computational research